 In medieval times, the Scandinavians described swimming dragons and the Vikings placed dragons on the front of their ships to scare off the sea monsters.
 The one pictured to the right is based upon the 1734 sighting by Hans Egede.
 As a missionary to Greenland, Egede was known as a meticulous recorder of the natural world.
 Numerous such stories have been recorded from the age of sailing ships (1500-1900 A.D.).
 The familiar story of Beowulf and the legend of Saint George slaying a dragon, which are well-known in the annals of English literature, likely have some basis in fact.
 Indeed the “dragon” pictured to the left is the dinosaur Baryonyx, whose skeleton has been found in England.
 Dragons were even described in reputable zoological treatises published during the Middle Ages.
 For example, the great Swiss naturalist and medical doctor Konrad Gesner published a four-volume encyclopedia from 1516-1565 entitled Historiae Animalium.
 He mentioned dragons as “very rare but still living creatures” (p.224).
 The story is told of a tenth century Irishman who encountered a large clawed beast having “iron on its tail which pointed backwards.”
 It had a head similar to a horse.
 It also had thick legs and strong claws.
 Could this have been a surviving Stegosaurus?
 (Ham, K., The Great Dinosaur Mystery Solved, 1999, p.33.)

 Ulysses Aldrovandus is considered by many to be the father of modern natural history.
 He traveled extensively, collected thousands of animals and plants, and created the first ever natural history museum.
 His impressive collections are still on display at the Bologna University (the world’s oldest university) where they attest to his scholarship.
 His credentials give credence to an incident that Aldrovandus personally reported concerning a dragon.
 The dragon was first seen on May 13, 1572, hissing like a snake.
 It had been hiding on the small estate of Master Petronius.
 At 5:00 PM, the dragon was caught on a public roadway by a herdsman named Baptista, near the hedge of a private farm, a mile from the remote city outskirts of Bologna.
 Baptista was following his ox cart home when he noticed the oxen suddenly come to a stop.
 He kicked them and shouted at them, but they refused to move and went down on their knees rather than move forward.
 At this point, the herdsman noticed a hissing sound and was startled to see this strange little dragon ahead of him.Trembling he struck it on the head with his rod and killed it.
 (Aldrovandus, Ulysses, The Natural History of Serpents and Dragons, 1640, p.402.)
 Aldrovandus surmised that dragon was a juvenile, judging by the incompletely developed claws and teeth.The corpse had only two feet and moved both by slithering like a snake and by using its feet, he believed.
 (There are small two-legged lizards that do this today.)
 Aldrovandus mounted the specimen and displayed it for some time.
-He also had a watercolor painting of the creature made (see upper left).
+He also had a watercolor painting of the creature made (see upper right).

 In Medieval times, scientifically minded authors produced volumes called “bestiaries,” a compilation of known (and sometimes imaginary) animals accompanied by a moralizing explanation and fascinating pictures.
 One such volume is the Aberdeen Bestiary, written in the early 1500s and preserved in the library of Henry VIII.
 Along with the newt, the salamander, and various kinds of snakes is the description and depiction of the dragon: “The dragon is bigger than all other snakes or all other living things on earth.
 For this reason, the Greeks call it dracon, from this is derived its Latin name draco.
 The dragon, it is said, is often drawn forth from caves into the open air, causing the air to become turbulent.
 The dragon has a crest, a small mouth, and narrow blow-holes through which it breathes and puts forth its tongue.
 Its strength lies not in its teeth but in its tail, and it kills with a blow rather than a bite.
 It is free from poison.
 They say that it does not need poison to kill things, because it kills anything around which it wraps its tail.
 From the dragon not even the elephant, with its huge size, is safe.
 For lurking on paths along which elephants are accustomed to pass, the dragon knots its tail around their legs and kills them by suffocation.
 Dragons are born in Ethiopia and India, where it is hot all year round.”
 Flavious Philostratus, the third century historian provided this sober account: “The whole of India is girt with dragons of enormous size; for not only the marshes are full of them, but the mountains as well, and there is not a single ridge without one.
 Now the marsh kind are sluggish in their habits and are thirty cubits long, and they have no crest standing up on their heads.”
 (Philostratus, Flavius, The Life of Apollonius of Tyanna, 170 AD.)
 Pliny the Elder also referenced large dragons in India in his Natural History.